 It’s important to understand that not all ultrasonic tanks are made the same.

 The biggest factor for the variance in ultrasonic cleaning systems is the application for which the tank is being used.
 More specifically, what will be the expected workload of the ultrasonic cleaning system.
 The workload is a critical element when considering ultrasonic cleaning systems because there are clear advantages to two competing technologies that are used to build tanks in the marketplace today.
-The consideration of workload will effect the price, performance and longevity of the system mainly due to the how the tank is built.
+The consideration of workload will affect the price, performance, and longevity of the system mainly due to the how the tank is built.
 Here are the two basic categories based on workload, and their advantages:

 Category 1: These applications involve cleaning parts on an occasional, as-needed basis.
 In these applications, a less expensive ultrasonic cleaning system is a better solution based solely on the lack of a rigorous workload.
-For example, if you are a automotive repair shop and clean intricate parts when rebuilding cylinder heads or carburetors, you could justify purchasing a cheaper system because it will only be used occasionally.
+For example, if you are an automotive repair shop and clean intricate parts when rebuilding cylinder heads or carburetors, you could justify purchasing a cheaper system because it will only be used occasionally.
 If you own jewelry stores and you clean jewelry for your customers, or if you run a business that cleans window blinds for your customers, you could justify purchasing a cheaper system.
 Generally, the lack of constant operation is a very justifiable reason to purchase a cheaper ultrasonic system.

 The basic factor making these types of ultrasonic systems less expensive is the technology by which the ultrasonic energy is created.
 All ultrasonic systems utilize ‘transducers’ to generate ultrasonic cleaning energy.
 These systems utilize inexpensive piezoelectric transducers as the mechanism to create their ultrasonic cleaning energy.
 Piezoelectric transducers have a major advantage in that they are far cheaper and easier to use when manufacturing an ultrasonic tank.
 Piezoelectric transducers have enabled ultrasonic cleaning to reach a much greater audience and expanded the applications for the convenient and efficient cleaning of intricate parts.